-Since the 70s High Brown Fritillary numbers have dropped by as much as 96%.
-(Dartmoor 1979) Seeing our least common specialist species is largely dependent on the work of Butterfly Conservation which I remember starting out as the British Butterfly Conservation Society in 1968.
-The charity's aim 'to enhance the landscape for butterflies and moths' is in all our interest, their work is highlighted in it's campaigns and the thirty five reserves it manages around the country with the help of thousands of dedicated volunteers.
-Dragonflies are equally fascinating creatures to watch.
-Threatened by the impact of droughts they require healthy ponds, streams and rivers to breed.
+High Brown Fritillary, Dartmoor 1979 Careful monitoring over the past century tells us about the gradual decline of butterflies in the UK which has most been dramatic since the 1970's largely due to the loss of their habitats.
+While pollution and climate change are also having an impact.
+One example is the High Brown Fritillary, their numbers have dropped by 96%.
+Becoming our rarest butterfly, rather than being a claim to fame is actually a cry for help!
+Seeing our least common specialist species is largely dependent on the work of Butterfly Conservation which I remember starting out as the British Butterfly Conservation Society in 1968.
+The charity's aim 'to enhance the landscape for butterflies and moths' is in all our interest and highlighted in it's campaigns and the thirty five reserves it has around Great Britain, mananged with the help of thousands of dedicated volunteers.
+Dragonflies are equally fascinating creatures.
+Threatened by the impact of droughts they rely on healthy ponds, streams and rivers with suitable vegetation to breed.
 The British Dragonfly Society, which formed a little later in 1983 has their interests at heart, while both charities are off shoots of The Royal Entomological Society with roots dating back to 1745 which focusses overall on the science of insects.